 5) Pressed for time?
 Hit the Old town

-Most cities I visited had an old town.
-And it is here you will find the concentration of attractions: medieval architecture, gothic churches, history, art, culture, markets, souvenirs, shopping, eateries and the list goes on.
+It is in the old town you will find the concentration of attractions: medieval architecture, gothic churches, history, art, culture, markets, souvenirs, shopping, eateries and the list goes on.

 If you are transitioning through a city and have just two hours to spare, visit the Old town.
 You will come out feeling as if you visited the entire city.
 Satisfaction guaranteed.